enakasa/enakasa/README.md

 how r u (me) a niigo in-unit monoshipper yet still be an enakasa and mizurui fanatic 🤣 boy it dont make sense 🤣🤣🤣

+i will burn down colorful palette's buildings if we dont get an enakasa event or interaction soon. dont even joke lad.